ShahriarDhruvo/printbin-client/README.md

-# technovent.pastebin
+# printbin
-A pastebin website for sust technovent 2023
+A ubuntu.pastebin like website with printing functionality designed for sust technovent 2023